varnishcache/varnish-cache/doc/sphinx/tutorial/troubleshooting.rst

 When Varnish won't start
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes Varnish wont start.
-There is a pletphora of reasons why
+There is a plethora of reasons why
 Varnish wont start on your machine.
 We've seen everything from wrong
-permissions on /dev/null to other processses blocking the ports.
+permissions on /dev/null to other processes blocking the ports.

 Starting Varnish in debug mode to see what is going on.